fallenhitokiri/leeroyci/Readme.md

 Make sure to replace the GitHubKey with your personal access token.
 For more details and all configuration option please read `docs/configuration.md`.

 ### Webinterface
-When you run Leeroy and push to the repository you should see a now build when visiting the webinterface.
+When you run Leeroy and push to the repository you should new see a build when visiting the webinterface.
 There are several views which show you the status of your various builds.

 ![success](https://raw.github.com/fallenhitokiri/leeroyci/master/docs/success.png)